Chapter 6 – Amendment V: Indictment, Double Jeopardy, Due Process, Self-Incrimination & Just Compensation

 The Miranda warnings are usually followed by a verbal acknowledgment that the suspect has heard and understood the warning.
 Remember, courts have held that specific words contained in Mirandaare not necessary to comply with the warnings.
 However, giving the Miranda warnings are just the beginning of the safeguards of a suspect’s Constitutional rights.

 After the Miranda warning is given, a person in custody can invoke or waive his or her rights.
-If the detainee invokes their rights, then they will “put into legal effect or call for the observance of the Constitutional protections” within the Fifth Amendment.[57]
-The detainee may waive their rights which manifests as “abandon[ing], renounc[ing], or surrender[ing] (a claim, privilege, right, etc.).”[58]
-One such waiver is the jury waiver which includes “[a] form signed by a criminal defendant who relinquishes the right to have the trial conducted before a jury.”[59]
+If the detainee invokes their rights, then they will “put into legal effect or call for the observance of the Constitutional protections” within the Fifth Amendment.[55]
+The detainee may waive their rights which manifests as “abandon[ing], renounc[ing], or surrender[ing] (a claim, privilege, right, etc.).”[56]
+One such waiver is the jury waiver which includes “[t]he voluntary relinquishment or abandonment — express or implied — of a legal right or advantage.”[57]
 It is important to note that most legal authorities require that those who invoke the waiver must do so knowingly, freely and voluntarily.
 Black’s Law Dictionary emphasizes the standards of a waiver in its definition.
-“The voluntary relinquishment or abandonment — express or implied — of a legal right or advantage…” The party alleged to have waived a right must have had both knowledge of the existing right and the intention of forgoing it [in order for it to be fully effectuated.][60]
+“The voluntary relinquishment or abandonment — express or implied — of a legal right or advantage…” The party alleged to have waived a right must have had both knowledge of the existing right and the intention of forgoing it [in order for it to be fully effectuated.][58]
 At this juncture, all questioning must cease with a call for an attorney.
 If questioning should restart, then the detainee must agree to proceed without counsel present (agents should memorialize this agreement) as silence can not be construed as a waiver.

 Thus, it is imperative that law enforcement agents are clear as to the suspect’s intention when Miranda warnings are necessary.
 Every situation does not require Miranda warnings.
 One such incident is when a witness is being questioned about their general impressions of a victim.
 However, Miranda warnings may be required if the witness becomes a suspect and the questioning becomes custodial interrogation.
 Therefore, agents should be careful to advise and inform suspects of Miranda warnings soon and often.
 Consider what occurs if the Miranda warning requirement is violated.